canonical/repo-policy-compliance/README.md

 # repo-policy-compliance
-A Juju charm of a Flask application to to check if a GitHub repository aligns with the policies for workflow runs.
+A Juju charm of a Flask application to check if a GitHub repository aligns with the policies for self-hosted workflow runs.

 Like any Juju charm, this charm supports one-line deployment, configuration, integration, scaling, and more.
 For `repo-policy-compliance`, this includes: